 These natural methods aren't scientifically proven, but have helped mums-to-be in the past.
 You shouldn't even think about trying to induce labour unless you've gone full term or are overdue.
 The last few weeks of pregnancy are essential for your baby to learn to breathe on its own, so try to let them come out in their own time.

 To be extra safe, talk to your doctor or midwife before you try to induce labour with any of these methods, particularly if you've had any complications during your pregnancy.

 How to induce labour: Swimming

 Both the gentle movement and the water is thought to be good for starting labour.
-In fact, it's what the Duchess of Cambridge, Kate Middleton, has been seen doing in the lead up to the birth of her second child.
+In fact, it's what the Duchess of Cambridge, Kate Middleton, did in the lead up to the birth of her second child, Charlotte.
 Of course, she does have the luxury of nipping to Buckingham Palace for the use of their pool, rather than having to waddle self-consciously through your local changing rooms.